WiMoVE-OSS/docs/docs/setup/manual/access_point.md

     opkg update && opkg install <Path to wimoved>`
     ```

 2. Run `wimoved`.
-You should see an error message, showing that WiMoVEd was installed successfully.
+You should see an error message, showing that wimoved was installed successfully.

-### Configuring WiMoVEd
+### Configuring wimoved

-The WiMoVEd config file is located at `/etc/wimoved/config`.
+The wimoved config file is located at `/etc/wimoved/config`.
 Before we can use the AP, you need to fill this file with some information about your installation.

 1. Create a file located at `/etc/wimoved/config` and fill it with the following lines: